SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Unguided/Microdown.md

 #### Job

-A book sanitizer can perform modifications of the document tree to reflect them.
+A book sanitizer can modify the document tree to reflect them.
 A subsequent version could change the files to reflect such change so that the user can save them.